zix99/jpa-example/readme.md

-# Example Simple Identity Service
+# Example Simple "Identity" Service

 This is a very very simple identity REST-ish service that has a backend DB.
 I'll be adding more to it as I go.

+As time went on, this became more of my test-bed service.
+A lot of the libraries and integrations work just fine, but you generally shouldn't take this as a code-style recommendation or "way of doing things".

 ## Requirements: